johnnypham/VCBitcoin/README.md

-Example SQL queries
+Example queries

 To get the difficulty of mining:

 	SELECT TargetDifficulty
 	FROM Block

-    ORDER BY Timestamp ASC
+	ORDER BY Timestamp ASC;

-To calculate the percentage of transactions that are Segwit in a certain time period:

-select count(1) from transaction where blockhash in (select blockhash from block where timestamp > '2018-11-04 02:30 EDT'::timestamptz
+To calculate how many segwit transactions have been made:

+	SELECT COUNT(1)
+	FROM Transaction
+	WHERE BlockHash IN
+	(
+	SELECT BlockHash
+	FROM Block
+	WHERE Timestamp > '2017-08-03'::timestamptz
+		AND Timestamp < NOW()
+	);

 To get the balance of an address:

 First, iterate through all the outputs:

 	SELECT SUM(Value)
 	FROM OUTPUT
-WHERE address = 'mwx4oxbWUGXXSSrcipRPAkRSoYi7FFHHia'
+	WHERE Address = 'mwx4oxbWUGXXSSrcipRPAkRSoYi7FFHHia';

 Then, find any outputs which have been used as inputs in another transaction:

 	SELECT SUM(Value)
 	FROM Output o
-WHERE address = 'mwx4oxbWUGXXSSrcipRPAkRSoYi7FFHHia' AND
+	WHERE Address = 'mwx4oxbWUGXXSSrcipRPAkRSoYi7FFHHia'
+		AND EXISTS
+		(
+		SELECT TransactionID, Vout
-EXISTS (SELECT TransactionID, Vout FROM Input i WHERE
+		FROM Input i
-	   o.TransactionID = i.TransactionID AND
+		WHERE o.TransactionID = i.TransactionID
-	   o.Index = i.Vout)
+			AND o.Index = i.Vout
+	   );

 Subtract the second sum from the first sum to get the final balance.